arora-aditya/now/README.md

 I will try my best to keep this as updated as possible, do email me if I forget for over 2 weeks!

-`Last Updated: November 30th 8:40pm EST`
+`Last Updated: December 15th 6:31pm EST`

 ## What I'm doing now
 - Am gainfully employed for Winter 2019 as a Data Engineer [@DraperAI](https://github.com/DraperAI/)